Three Island Crossing State Park, IdahoHistorical & Cultural Sites

 Getting There & Parking

-Navigating to Three Island Crossing State Park is straightforward, making it an accessible stop for travelers exploring southern Idaho.
-The park is conveniently located just two miles off Interstate 84 at the Glenns Ferry exit.
-If you're coming from Boise, simply take I-84 East until you reach the Old U.S. 30 Frontage Road just before the Glenns Ferry city limit.
-From Twin Falls, head west on I-84, and after crossing the Snake River bridge near Glenns Ferry, take the Old U.S. 30 Frontage Road exit.
-From either direction, turn south onto Commercial Street, which will then bend right and become W. Madison Avenue, leading directly to the park entrance.
+Navigating to Three Island Crossing State Park Idaho is straightforward, as it's conveniently located just a few miles off Interstate 84 in Glenns Ferry.
+For those traveling east from Boise, you'll take the interstate east until the Old U.S. 30 Frontage Road, just before the Glenns Ferry city limit.
+If you're coming west from Twin Falls, take the interstate west, and after crossing the Snake River bridge near Glenns Ferry, take the Old U.S. 30 Frontage Road exit.
+Regardless of your direction on Old U.S. 30 Frontage Road, turn south onto Commercial Street, which then bends to the right and becomes W. Madison Avenue.
+The park entrance will be on your left.

 Top Things to Do